-Here we will list some of the other awesome organizations who are busy pursuing similar goals than the CMSA.
+Here we will list some of the other awesome organizations who are busy pursuing someone similar goals than the CMSA.

-IAM – The International Association of Memory – The rebel alliance of the memory world.
+- IAM – The International Association of Memory – The rebel alliance of the memory world.
 They are busy promoting memory sports and organizing competitions all over the world.
 Competitors and organizers communicate with each other largely in this Facebook group and this one.
 The beyond amazing records that are regularly set in their competitions are listed here.

-Memoriad – The closest thing in the world right now to an international Olympics for mental sports.
+- Memoriad – The closest thing in the world right now to an international Olympics for mental sports.

-The USA Memory Championship – We love the unorthodox and attention-grabbing memory events they are showing to the world.
+- The USA Memory Championship – We love the unorthodox and attention-grabbing memory events they are showing to the world.
 Too bad foreigners aren’t allowed to compete!

-Canadian Cubing – Canada’s foremost speedcubing association.
+- Canadian Cubing – Canada’s foremost speedcubing association.
 The list of competitions they hold each year is quite impressive.

-Canadian Mathematical Olympiad and Canada Open Mathematics Challenge – While our National Mental Math Championship is all about mental calculations, those two other competitions are about everything related to mathematics and problem-solving.
+- Canadian Mathematical Olympiad and Canada Open Mathematics Challenge – While our National Mental Math Championship is all about fast mental calculations, those two other competitions are about everything related to mathematics and problem-solving.
 That may sound similar, but it’s completely different.
 We think what they’re doing is pretty damn cool, although it’s less accessible for most people.

-Canadian Math Kangaroo – Another awesome mathematics/problem-solving competition for young students.
+- Canadian Math Kangaroo – Another awesome mathematics/problem-solving competition for young students.
 Amazingly, this one is happening every year simultaneously in more than 50 (!)
 Canadian cities.

-UCMAS – Mental math competitions for young students.
+- UCMAS – Mental math competitions for young students.

-The Chess Federation of Canada – If chess wasn’t already quite popular, the CMSA would have no doubt included it among the “mind sports” that we’re promoting.
+- The Chess Federation of Canada – If chess wasn’t already quite popular, the CMSA would have no doubt included it among the “mind sports” that we’re promoting.

-Note: You may ask yourself why we aren’t including the “World Memory Sports Council” (WMSC) and the “Canadian Memory Championship” (CMC) among our list of “friendly organizations”.
+Note: You may ask yourself why we aren’t including the “World Memory Sports Council” (WMSC) and the “Canadian Memory Championship” (CMC) in the list above.
 Our decision not to do so may seem trivial, but it certainly wasn’t an easy one to make.
 First we would like to emphasize that we’re very thankful for the pioneering role that those organizations have played in the past.
 The WMSC created the very first memory competition back in 1991 while the CMC introduced the sport in Canada in 2012.
 If the CMC hadn’t been created first, today the CMSA might not exist.
 However, things have changed.
 On the world stage, the International Association of Memory (IAM) was founded in reaction to the abuse of the WMSC leadership.
 If you’re curious, you can read more about what led to this split here and here.
-Outside of China, IAM seems to have the support of almost everyone who’s involved with the sport.
-On the national stage, it’s a completely different story.
-If you read our page about the CMSA organizers and competitors, you will notice that most of us used to compete in and/or help organize and promote CMC events.
-For legitimates reasons that we’ll avoid mentioning publicly, the CMSA Board members are sad to report that we can’t support the CMC anymore.
-We completely understand if others don’t wish to follow our example, we only ask that you treat with some healthy skepticism what you may end up hearing or reading about this issue.
+Outside of China, IAM seems to have the support of the vast majority of international competitors.